ptpb/pb/pb/templates/index.rst

 the form data is decoded.
 The value of the 'filename' parameter is split by period-delimited extension, and appended to the location in the response.

+If the 'sunset' disposition extension parameter is specified, the paste will be deleted after the given amount of time has passed.
+Its value must be a positive integer and represents the number of seconds (after having been pasted) that the paste should survive before being automatically deleted.

 ``POST /<vanity>``
 ^^^^^^^^^^^^^^^^^^